Dhruvermafz/todoList-CodeClause/README.md

 - [express](https://gulpjs.com/)
 - [mongodb](https://webpack.js.org/concepts/)

-Check [`package.json`](https://github.com/Hsins/udemy_MERN-Todo-List/blob/master/package.json) file for more information.
+Check [`package.json`](https://github.com/Dhruvermafz/todoList-CodeClause/blob/main/package.json) file for more information.

 # Getting Started

 Follow the instructions below to set up the environment and run this project on your local machine.
 Note that you should setup your MongoDB Atlas Cluster first to get your database.
-You can find the [Quick Note](https://hackmd.io/@Hsins/r1oFNI864) here.

 1. Clone this repository.